nikolholicka/Capstone_Project_Predicting_Student_Outcome_Classification/README.md

-# Capstone Project: Predicting Students' Outcomes with Classification
+# Capstone Project: Predicting Students' Outcomes with Classification with Data from The Open University

 ### Project Objective